-The Venture card is best known for unlimited 2 miles per dollar on all purchases, but its 100,000-mile sign-up bonus for spending $20,000 on purchases within your first 12 months also made a splash in a pond full of big fish.
-If that spending requirement is a bit steep for your budget, you can still earn 50,000 miles after spending a more manageable $3,000 within three months.
+The Venture card is best known for unlimited 2 miles per dollar on all purchases, but its 60,000-mile sign-up bonus for spending $3,000 on purchases within your first 3 months also made a splash in a pond full of big fish.

 You don’t see flat-rate reward cards very often in the travel world, and the main benefit on top of the simple rewards scheme is that the Capital One miles you earn are remarkably adaptable.
 Venture card miles don’t have blackout dates or expire for the life of your account, plus you can redeem them for 1 cent per point to cover eligible travel purchases from any merchant you’ve already made in the past 90 days.